 The Wadden Sea Day is organized by the Lower Saxon Wadden Sea National Park Authority & Common Wadden Sea Secretariat.
-Due to the pandemic the 2020 Wadden Sea Day was postponed from its original date at the end of August to 3 December 2020.
+Due to the pandemic the 2020 Wadden Sea Day had to be cancelled.

 Invited are policy-makers, conservation managers, scientists and non-governmental organizations working in the field.